Together with Sukhothai and Si Satchanalai, Kamphaeng Phet historical park was recognized by UNESCO as a world cultural heritage site in 1991.

 Wat Chang Rop is the most impressive temple in the Aranyik area.
 The remains of this ancient temple comprise the main chedi, the base of a large vihara, and a pond.

-The lower base was built in the form of a quadrangle with steps on four sides leading to the upper base.
+The lower base was built in a quadrangle with steps on four sides leading to the upper base.
 The lower base was decorated with 68 sculptures of ornamented elephants.

 Wat Phra Non

 This temple was mostly made of laterite and consisted of a wall, a washroom, and a shelter.
-Most of the parts are ruins now, but you can still imagine how impressive it was in the past.
+Most parts are in ruins now, but you can still imagine how impressive it was in the past.

 Behind the vihara’s base is the main bell-shaped chedi of this temple.